Magnetic Resonance Imaging/Angiography

 Can I move during an MRI?

 Your technologist will encourage you to remain as still as possible during the scan.
-This will contribute to the clarity of the images and prevent the need to redo the scan.
+This will improve image clarity and prevent the need to redo the scan.

 Will it hurt?